2000 -2010 - The Next Millennium

 So we come to the end of

-old modeling paradigm.
+innovations.
 3D CAD delivered in this format has not added much

 productivity.
 The popular 3D CAD systems keep stringing the users on by adding a